QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 let x = 6 (* delete the old x, create a new one *)
 ```

 In functional languages, there should be no side effects.
-Hence, **if you are not storing something in a variable**, **the compiler won't evaluate this line**, as you are not using the result of the function (=**purity** ✨).
-The variable starting by a `_` are not stored by the compiler, so you can print a value like this
+Hence, **if you are not storing something in a variable**, **the compiler won't evaluate this line**, something like "If you don't see you use it later, then it means that you don't need it" (concept of **purity** ✨).
+Variables starting by a `_` are not stored by the compiler, so you can use this print for impure functions such as print

 ```ocaml
 Printf.printf "%s\n" "Hello, World" (* SKIPPED !!! *)